nestybox/sysbox-ee/docs/distro-compat.md

 ## Supported Linux Distros

-Sysbox relies on functionality that is currently only present in Ubuntu Linux.
-Thus, Ubuntu is the only distro supported at this time.
-But we are working on adding support for more distros.
+Sysbox relies on functionality that is currently only present in Ubuntu Linux and as a result Ubuntu is the only distro supported at this time.
+We are working on adding support for more distros.

 ## Ubuntu Support